raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 ## Install the push buttons

-If you are using the lid with the pilot holes then you will need to check the datasheet of your chosen button type to find the *threaded bushing diameter*.
-Once you know this you can select a drill bit with the this diameter, plus 1 mm for clearance, and proceed to drill out all six holes.
-We recommend using a vice or g clamp to hold the lid in place while you drill.
+If you are using the lid with the pilot holes then you'll need to check the datasheet of your chosen button type to find the *threaded bushing diameter*.
+Once you know this you can select a drill bit with this diameter, plus 1 mm for clearance, and proceed to drill all six holes.
+We recommend using a vice or G clamp to hold the lid in place while you drill.
 You can then install the buttons as per their requirements.

 The guidance below assumes you're using the APEM buttons that we used in the flight unit.
-These have a thread which goes through the lid from below, along with a friction washer to stop it rotating, a nut to adjust the thread depth (red star below) and then a collar to secure the button from the top.
+These have a thread which goes through the lid from below, along with a friction washer to stop it rotating, a nut to adjust the thread depth (red star below), and then a collar to secure the button from the top.
 The red line below indicates where the lid should be.

 ![](images/buttons1.png)